What are the best business ideas for kids?

 Hannah Oh started her Poshmark side hustle in high school, and reported earning over $25k flipping items from local stores.

-Since then, he’s branched out into birthday parties and private events, educating participants on spiders, scorpions, and other bugs, and helping people overcome their fears at the same time.
+Since then, he’s branched out into birthday parties and private events.
+He educates participants on spiders, scorpions, and other bugs — helping people overcome their fears at the same time.

 Business Ideas for Kids: Your Turn